fat-tire/floreantpos/README.md

 [mysql/mariadb](https://mariadb.org/), or [postgresql](https://postgresql.org) back end database.
 Your choice.

 FloreantPOS has also been (experimentally) known to run as a web app in a browser when paired with [webswing](http://webswing.org/#!/home).
-I posted a somewhat old set of instructions for trying Floreant as a web app [here](https://fat-tire.github.io/floreantpos.html).
+I posted a somewhat old set of instructions for trying Floreant as a web app [here](https://fat-tire.github.io/floreantpos.html) and I have posted the source code for an Android app to access this web app.
+It's called <a href="https://www.github.com/fat-tire/hippos">HipPOS</a>.

 Much of FloreantPOS's development code is currently hosted at [sourceforge.net](http://sourceforge.net/projects/floreantpos/) using [subversion](https://subversion.apache.org/), but I am hoping that the lead developers come to their senses and switch to git soon.
 But until they do, this github repository is just a mirror and may not contain the very latest updates.